How to Register for Classes

 Many students wonder how to find out what textbook(s) are required for a course.
 The eCampus Online Textbook Bookstore is the place to go!

 - When you go to the bookstore website, you will see a page that looks like this.

-- Choose the correct link which suits your need: “Shop Textbooks by Course” or “How to Order your Textbooks”
+- Choose the link that suits your need: “Shop Textbooks by Course” or “How to Order your Textbooks”

-Physical textbooks should be ordered at least 10 days in advance of a course starting; however, many books are now available as e-books.
-If that is true for your course, you will see it as an option next to the textbook.
+You should order physical textbooks at least 10 days before the course start date.
+However, many books are now available as e-books.
+If this is true for your required textbooks, you will see it as an option next to each textbook.

 Course Orientation Videos

-Use the 7 videos in this Orientation Series/Playlist for your reference as you begin your educational journey.
+Use the seven videos in this Orientation Series/Playlist for reference as you begin your educational journey.